agelmore/agelmore.github.io/_posts/2015-3-5-Secondary assembly.md

 python ./megahit -m 45e9 -r $HMP/D1.tongue/run2/concoct/1kb/assembly2/DN/cluster.17.21.mapped.cut.normalized.fastq --cpu-only -l 101 -o $HMP/D1.tongue/run2/concoct/1kb/assembly2/megahit/normalized
 ~~~~

-The first time it finished with an error that the reads are longer than 100bp.
-That's weird because I assembled the first time with the read length at 100...but now some are 101bp?

 #Statistics

 I performed the same statistics on the contigs in cluster 17 and 21 after the primary and secondary assembly.
 Because the primary assembly had been filtered to greater than 1kb, I did the same for the secondary assembly.